Togher Castle: Description

 The original ground floor entrance is located to the east, with a window in the western wall since enlarged into an additional doorway.
 On the right wall of the entrance hall hangs a late 19th century MacCarthy coat of arms funded by Daniel MacCarthy (Glas) (1807–1884), with the lines: Mac Carṫaiġ an orsa, laṁ laidir a buaḋ, which translates to "Mac Carthy of the forces, victory to the strong hand".

 The large ground floor major chamber is suggested to have once served primarily as a store room or a wine cellar.

 On the north-eastern corner of the tower house, a circular winding staircase leads from the entrance hallway to the top level, from which doors open to each of the major chambers on each floor.
-A small windowless dungeon is located left of the first stairway, and is recorded by Lyons & Gillman as chambrin a chodaigh ("the tyrant's little chamber").
+A small windowless dungeon is located left of the first stairway, and is recorded by Lyons & Gillman as chambrín á chodaigh ("the tyrant's little chamber").

 The first floor chamber may have been used as a low-status hall, functioning as both a wardroom, as well as acting as a kitchen; with the small chamber on the east side serving as a pantry.

 Two published surveys of the tower house differ in the role of the second and third floors.
-Lyons & Gilman (1895, 484) speculate the second floor was the location of the private apartments, due to the minor chamber being named chambrin na banaltran ("the little chamber of the nurse").
+Lyons & Gilman (1895, 484) speculate the second floor was the location of the private apartments, due to the minor chamber being named chambrín-na-banaltran ("the little chamber of the nurse").
 They then postulate that the State room was the third floor based on its structural layout, with smaller uniformed windows, and an offset positioned fireplace with the remains of a once decorated mantel piece projecting from the wall.
 However, Samuel (1998, 267) reasons otherwise, with the second floor being the principle chamber of the tower house, due to the location of the great fireplace, and once large decorated windows; as well as in keeping with the supposed role of second floor in other unvaulted tower houses.
 And thus, he states that the private quarters were situated on the third floor.